vickeymenard/ecommerce-website/products/necklaces.md

 ---
 layout: products
+title: Necklaces
-category: accesories
+category: necklaces
 name: Necklaces
-diet: Carnivore
+designer: Amanda Barns
+area: Ottawa
-image: air-dinos/pteranodon.jpg
+image: necklaces/necklace-main.png
 ---

-Our rings are all hand crafted and hold special details and features.
+Our beautifully hand cafted bracelet are all made of fair trade materials and authentic charms and ornaments.

-The Pteranadon lived in the [Late Cretaceous Period.] (http://en.wikipedia.org/wiki/Late_Cretaceous)

 <!-- # = This replaces a H1
 	 - = List